Times Square Ball: The seventh ball (2025–present)

-On December 27, 2024, it was announced that the sixth ball would be retired after the 2024–25 event, and will be succeeded by a new, seventh ball beginning in 2025–26 as part of the renovation of One Times Square.
-Jamestown president Michael Phillips stated that the new ball would have a "completely different design", and will be "dynamic" and "more digitally interactive".
-The sixth ball will be relocated to an exhibit in the new One Times Square museum.
-Earlier balls, including the third ball (which will be moved from the Jamestown Group headquarters) will also be placed on display in the exhibit.
-In July 2025, as part of a marketing campaign by Netflix for the film Happy Gilmore 2, a giant Callaway golf ball was installed on the ball's pole.
+On December 27, 2024, it was announced that the sixth ball would be succeeded by a new, seventh ball beginning in 2025–26, as part of the renovation of One Times Square.
+Jamestown president Michael Phillips stated that the new ball would have a "completely different design", and would be "dynamic" and "more digitally interactive".
+It was announced that the existing ball would be relocated to an exhibit in the new One Times Square museum, alongside the third ball (which was relocated from the Jamestown Group headquarters), and a recreation of the first ball (which was constructed using salvaged scrap metal from the renovation).